 For conversion of the US EPA data the heating value as provided in the reference has been used (1.02 BTU/scf).
 This has been converted to NCV using a factor of 0.90.
 Furthermore, units have been converted using 1055.0559 J/BTU and 453.59237 g/lb.

-The factor for SOx is based on approximately 0.01 gm3 mass sulphur content.
-Emission factor for PCDD/F is stated to be applicable light fuel oil and natural gas use in power station boilers but is based mainly on data from oil combustion.
-UNEP also reports limited data for gas combustion of between 0.02 and 0.03 ng TEQ/GJ for natural gas-fired boilers.
+The factor for SOx (for US region) is based on approximately 0.01 gm3 mass sulphur content.

-The BC emission factor is the average of the data available in England et al. (2004), Wien et al. (2004) and the Speciate database (US EPA, 2011).
+The TSP, PM10 and PM2.5 emission factors, some of the SOx emission factors and most of the heavy metal emission factors are derived from measurement data which were below the limit of quantification.

-The TSP, PM10 and PM2.5 emission factors represent filterable PM emissions.
-Note that condensable PM emission factors are also provided in US EPA (1998), Chapter 1.4.
+Table 3-5 Tier 1 emission factors for source category 1.A.1.a using other gaseous fuels (process gases from iron and steel process)